Symplectic foliated fillings of sphere cotangent bundles: Model fillings

 \subsection{Combinatorial type}

-In Section \ref{subsec:holfill}, we showed that the filling of the foliated unit cotangent bundle of $\bS^1 \times (A,\F_{ah})$ is a Lefschetz fibration over $\R \times (A,\F_{ah})$ with a standard structure on the non-compact ends.
-The fibers are cylinders $F=\R \times \bS^1$.
-In this section, we give combinatorial invariants for these fibrations that provide a classification up to symplectic deformation equivalence.
-We show that any connected component of singular points has a constant $\R$-coordinate in the fiber, which we call the {\em level} of the singular component.
-This property of the symplectic Lefschetz fibration plays an important role in the description of the combinatorial type.
+In Section \ref{subsec:holfill}, we showed that the filling of the foliated unit cotangent bundle of $\bS^1 \times (A^2,\F_{ah})$ is a Lefschetz fibration over $\R \times (A^2,\F_{ah})$ with a standard structure on the non-compact ends.
+In this section, we recall the definition of a smooth Lefschetz fibration, and we give combinatorial invariants for these fibrations that provide a classification up to symplectic deformation equivalence.
+The total space of the fibration is allowed to be a strong or weak symplectic foliation, the combinatorial data associated to the fibration are slightly different in the weak and strong cases.